uzbekbear/Exercises/README.md

 # Exercises
-Just a random collection of exercises I solved
+Just a random collection of exercises with solution proposals.
+This will later be categorized better.